Diversity, Equity, and Inclusion

 Our Basic Stance

 Against the backdrop of factors such as the growing number of businesses seeking to expand globally and stronger international competition, as well as addressing the lack of people in the labor force due to a decline in the population of developed countries, including Japan, people’s views regarding careers and workstyles have become more diverse than ever before.
-In order for the Kawasaki Group to sustainably improve its enterprise value in such an environment, it will be crucial for every one of our approximate thirty-six thousand employees active throughout the world to fully realize their diverse capabilities regardless of their nationality, gender, age, religion, or disability and for us to create an organization designed to maximize this potential.
-Based on this recognition, we are proactively implementing various initiatives to promote diversity and inclusion.
+We believe that diversity and inclusion (D&I) is crucial for the Kawasaki Group to sustainably improve its enterprise value in such an environment.
+D&I is a concept that aims to bring together people from diverse backgrounds regardless of nationality, gender, age, religion, or disability; to allow each employee to fully realize their diverse capabilities while maintaining an awareness of mutual acceptance and recognition of others; and to create an organization that maximizes these efforts.
+From fiscal 2024, we are helping to ensure that everyone has equal access to opportunities to challenge themselves with the addition of E (equity), representing fairness.
+Based on this recognition, the Kawasaki Group is proactively implementing various initiatives to promote diversity, equity, and inclusion.

 Vision for Our Organization

-In addition, the Kawasaki Group Code of Conduct makes it clear that we will strive to create a workplace environment that respects diversity among employees and empowers everyone to work energetically.
+In addition, the Kawasaki Group Code of Conduct declares that we respect diversity and strive to build a workplace in which all employees can live up to their full potential.

 Structure

-Within the Head Office Human Resources Division, we have in place the Diversity and Inclusion Promotive Section, which is tasked with various activities aimed at promoting diversity and inclusion.
+Within the Head Office Human Resources Division, we have in place the DE&I Management Section , which is tasked with various activities aimed at promoting diversity, equity, and inclusion.

 Promoting Diversity and Inclusion